-In one instance, under these circumstances, I witnessed an affection of the heart, accompanied by symptoms of angina pectoris take place soon afterwards.
+^{} In one instance, under these circumstances, I witnessed an affection of the heart, accompanied by symptoms of angina pectoris take place soon afterwards.
 By a timely application of appropriate remedies these were considerably mitigated, and the gentleman, who is upwards of sixty, is still living, and continues not only perfectly free from gravel, but is very little troubled with the other affections.

-contiguous, are exceedingly apt to be accompanied in some habits by the secretion of a large proportion of lithic acid.
+Lastly, organic diseases of the kidney, or even of the parts contiguous, are exceedingly apt to be accompanied in some habits by the secretion of a large proportion of lithic acid.
 Thus nothing is more common than to see those who have suffered from hepatic affections in hot climates, &c. labour under gravel, and in such cases the right kidney is almost always the evident seat of the disease.